 But there’s no doubt that video is important.
 After all, it’s how people today are spending a third of their time: watching online video content.
 And where the views go, ad dollars follow: according to Wyzowl’s Video Marketing Statistics 2018 Survey, 81% of businesses use video as a marketing tool, up from 63% in 2017, and 81% of people have been convinced to buy a product or service by watching a brand’s video.

-So how do you launch a video marketing strategy that helps get more engagement and more results?
+So how do you launch a video advertising strategy that helps get more engagement and more results?

 Start with these steps: